pagopa-archive/io-onboarding-pa-api/README.md

 10. run `docker-compose restart` to restart the containers
 11. point your browser to [http://io-onboarding-backend:3000](http://io-onboarding-backend:3000)

+### SPID test login
+All the available SPID test users with their login credentials and attributes are listed in the page [http://spid-testenv2:8088/users](http://spid-testenv2:8088/users), you can add more if needed.
+There are two default available users whose login credentials are respectively the following:
+  - username `pippo` and password `test`
+  - username `pinco` and password `test`

+In order to perform a SPID test login, point your browser to [http://io-onboarding-backend:3000/login?entityID=xx_testenv2&authLevel=SpidL2](http://io-onboarding-backend:3000/login?entityID=xx_testenv2&authLevel=SpidL2) and use the login credentials of one of the SPID test users.

 ### Environment variables

 The table below describes all the Environment variables needed by the application.